sangwoo89118/SGT_FULLSTACK/README.md

 > Student Grade Table: An application for teachers to view student grade records.
 They can add, edit, or delete students and their records.

+> Designed and developed front end with  React ,  Redux ,  Redux-form.
+> Utilized both  PHP  and  Node.js  to communicate with  MySQL  database.
+> Performs basic  CRUD  operations with a  MySQL  database and Stored Procedures.

 ### Front End Technologies
 * React
 * Redux
 * Redux-Promise